London Lung Partnership

 At the end of 2011, together with Mr. I Hunt, Dr. Draper initiated the regional endobronchial ultrasound (EBUS) service at St George’s.
 This minimally invasive technique is vital for sampling lymph glands to help diagnose and stage lung cancer and other lung conditions.

 Dr. Draper also runs a rapid access clinic at St George’s and has contributed to the development of “near patient tests” through chest ultrasound, enabling safe, rapid investigation of chest disease both in clinics and on the wards.
 He is an advanced life support instructor for the UK Resuscitation Council and has lectured extensively, contributing to courses in thoracic ultrasound and chest radiology at St George’s Hospital.
 His involvement in clinical research includes supervising original works that have been presented at national and international meetings.
+He has recently been awarded funding to study the effects of mould and damp in the homes of asthma patients.

 Publications